huglovefan/cfgfs/README.md

    If you already have something using `%command%` there, add only `cfgfs_run`.

 The cfgfs "config" will be loaded from `script_APPID.lua` where `APPID` is the Steam App ID of the game.

-(the scripts included with cfgfs are my configs, you'll probably want to erase most of them)
+If it doesn't exist, then an empty one will be automatically created.

 ## What else?